 The BED study’s goal is to address many of the limitations in the existing research evidence.
 We aim to accurately and objectively measure screen use throughout the night, including the times when parents may not be aware that children are using devices!
 With our longitudinal, repeated measures design, we can explore how evening screen use might influence sleep during the night, and affect dietary intake and physical activity levels during the day.

 Using technology to measure device use

-Over an eight-day period, children (aged 10-12yrs) will wear an accelerometer 24-hours-a-day to measure sleep, physical activity, and sedentary time.
+Over an seven-day period, children (aged 11-14yrs) will wear an accelerometer 24-hours-a-day to measure sleep, physical activity, and sedentary time.
 The study will collect evening and night-time footage using wearable and stationary video cameras (over four nights), as well as dietary intake data on three days.
 In addition, the team have developed a new questionnaire, which aims to determine the reliability and validity of self-reported sleep timing and screen use before and in-bed.